Bimo99B9/Bimo99B9.github.io/_posts/2021-09-13-htb-writeup-schooled.md

 ![](/assets/images/htb-writeup-schooled/schooled15.png)

-Searching for exploits for that version, and with the information we had, I found that the moodlenetprofile field of the user was vulnerable to XSS.
+Searching for exploits for that version, and with the information we had, I found that the moodlenetprofile field of the user was vulnerable to Cross Site Scripting (XSS).

 ![](/assets/images/htb-writeup-schooled/schooled16.png)